Uses their existence to make revolution irresistible.

 photo: Derrick Beasley

-Mariah M., or M. is a non-binary Black creative, disruptor, cultureworker, and abolitionist/worldbuilder rooting in Greensboro, Afro-Carolina (ancestrally Keyauwee & Sauna Nations).
+Mariah M., or M. is a non-binary Diasporic African creative and cultureworker rooting in Greensboro, Afro-Carolina (ancestrally Keyauwee & Saura Nations).

 They are an Emergent Poet Fellow of the National Poetry Foundation* and Crescendo Literary (c.
 ‘17), a Watering Hole Fellow (c.
-‘17, ‘19), and a founding member and LightSower of SaltWater Sojourn, a Blkqueer-autonomous collective of creatives based in North Carolina that believe in the transformative power art can have on the collective.
+‘17, ‘19), and a founding member and LightSower of SaltWater Sojourn (c.‘19 -’25), a Blkqueer-autonomous collective of creatives based in North Carolina that believe in the transformative power art can have on the collective.

 M. is the former Creative Director at the Black Girls’ Guide to Surviving Menopause (c.’19-’24), a storytelling advocacy platform centering the lived experiences of Black folk born with uteruses striving to use narrative change to shift the reproductive justice landscape, our communities and our selves.

 M was also a Leadership Development Specialist within their political home, NC BLOC (Black Leadership & Organizing Collective, c.
 ‘25) in addition of being trained as a Queerly Beloved fellow (c.
-‘25), a BOLD Amandla (c.
+‘25), a BOLD Amandla fellow (c.
 ‘18) and an Emergent Strategies (c.
 ‘19) alumnus.
-They’ve worked and volunteered as an organizer in such formations as Durham Beyond Policing, BYP100 and others in this marathon ran in order to achieve our collective liberation.
+They’ve worked and volunteered as an organizer in such formations as Durham Beyond Policing, BYP100, Earthseed Leadership Lab, and others in this marathon ran in order to achieve our collective liberation.

 *Mariah is one of the 2000+ poets and writers who boycotted The Poetry Foundation due to their censorship of anti-genocide/pro-Palestinian voices & lack of an anti-imperialist stance considering today’s reality.
 This boycott has since concluded as of March 2024*